 @PennStateExtensionMasterGardeners

-The Agricultural Analytical Services Laboratory is accepting all sample types.
-Check out their website for updates: https://agsci.psu.edu/aasl.
+The Agricultural Analytical Services Laboratory accepts all sample types.
+Check out their website for updates: https://agsci.psu.edu/aasl

 Soil Test Kits and Water Test Kits: Soil test kits and water test kits can be purchased at Penn State Extension office in Cumberland County during business hours, Monday - Friday, 8:00am-4:30pm.
-Also, kits can be ordered online directly from the Agricultural Analytical Services Laboratory.
+Kits can also be ordered online directly from the Agricultural Analytical Services Laboratory.
 View more information online about soil testing, soil fertility test kits, and water testing.

 Plant Pathology Services: The Clinic is accepting digital sample submissions.
 Depending on the email reply from the Plant Clinic, physical samples can be mailed to the Clinic via US Mail, FedEx and UPS.
 See the Clinic website and details below for more information on submitting digital and physical samples.